 In 1996, after receiving a $3.15 million grant from Lilly Endowment, Inc., Taylor established the Samuel Morris Scholars program.
 The endowment awarded approximately 125 Indiana high school students with amounts ranging from $2,000 to $6,000.
 It ended with the 2003-2004 academic year.

 When Lowell and Virginia Hatfield learned the original Faith Fund had been inactive for several years, they quickly acted to ensure Morris’ testimony would continue by establishing a scholarship for international students.

-To contribute to the Sammy Morris Endowed International Student Scholarship Fund, send a check payable to Taylor University and include “Sammy Morris Scholarship Fund” on the memo line.
-For more information, contact Michael Mortensen at email@example.com, or call 800-882-3456, ext.
+To contribute to the Sammy Morris Endowed International Student Scholarship Fund, you can make a gift online or send a check payable to Taylor University and include “Sammy Morris Scholarship Fund” on the memo line.
+For more information, contact Michael Mortensen at firstname.lastname@example.org, or call 800-882-3456, ext.
 5114.

 On a number of occasions, groups of Liberian-Americans from the Sinoe County Association in the Americas (SCAA) have visited Taylor University to learn more about Samuel Morris and raise awareness of his legacy within the Liberian community.

 Taylor University is pleased to carry on a rich and rewarding relationship with the members of the SCAA.
 Founded in 2000, the SCAA has continuously contributed to the overall development of Sinoe, Liberia, through regular shipments of medical and educational supplies to the country.
 Dr. Charles Kirkpatrick, Taylor University Professor Emeritus, serves as the official University liaison with the SCAA, attending their annual conventions and speaking for their gatherings.
 In addition, Dr. Kirkpatrick hosts guests to the Taylor campus who express a special interest in the Morris story.